 Why did you choose to teach yoga on a TV programme?

 It was 1978 when I first began trying to give yoga to the people of China.
 I started by teaching yoga to a handful of university students and their friends in Beijing, and sometimes to people who sat with me on a train or on a ferry to Shanghai or some other cities.

 I would also ride my bike to parks and other public places and practice yoga asanas and meditation.
-People would come up to me while I was singing Yoga Sound or doing yoga exercises and ask, “What are you doing?!”
+People would come up to me while I was singing Yoga Sound or doing yoga exercises inflatable water slide and ask, “What are you doing?!”
 No one knew about yoga back then, so everyone was very curious.
 People would ask me questions and express their interest in learning yoga.
 Everyone was very friendly.
 I essentially tried to give yoga to everyone I met!

 But I could only talk to people one-on-one or in small groups.
 And I am only one small person, yet so many people were interested and were wanting to learn more.
 We felt that China really needed a comprehensive, holistic understanding of yoga, including yoga exercise, meditation, healthy yoga lifestyle, yoga wisdom, values, and so forth.
 To make it so that many people could learn at the same time, we decided that the best thing would be to go on TV, thereby giving the gift of yoga to all the people of China.